ZDunc/Unix-Tools---Shell-Scripts/README.md

 - dir_stats.sh

 ## (2) Calculate and print maximum file size in directory program
-### This program determines the maximum size of all files under a given directory.
+### PROGRAM DESCRIPTION -- This program determines the maximum size of all files under a given directory.
 Enter the directory as the command-line argument to the shell program.
 If subdirectories exist, the program will extend to all subdirectories to determine the maximum size of all files.
 - max_file_size.sh

 ## (3) Rename file program